Shivam Chauhan

 Let's look at a simple Java example for creating a ride request using the Factory Design Pattern.
 This pattern helps in creating objects without specifying the exact class of object that will be created.

-// Ride interface
+java// Ride interface

 interface Ride {